Welcome to my profile,

 Counselling for Adults:

-I have provided online Counselling for over ten years and I have a Private Practice in Epping, Essex.
+I have a Private Practice in the Epping area as well as delivering online Counselling for over ten years.
 Through my work I am able to offer my knowledge and passion to help and guide clients to achieve a better quality of emotional life.
 Because of this, I have extensive experience in working with anxiety, abuse, childhood abuse, depression, low self esteem, relationship issues, family issues, loneliness, loss and bereavement, stress, trust issues and trauma.

-By providing a safe and non-judgmental space to express inner thoughts and feelings, our engagement through counselling will eventually help you understand your feelings better, coming to terms with the sources of distress, making sense of who you really are and why you act and react in the way you do.
+By providing a safe and non-judgmental space to express inner thoughts and feelings, our engagement through counselling will eventually help you understand your emotions better.
+It will empower you in coming to terms with the sources of distress, making sense of your relationships and who you really are and why you act and react in the way you do.
 This can significantly enhance your confidence, self-esteem, relationships and wellbeing, meanwhile supporting you in developing greater emotional resilience.
-It also helps ensure a far stronger, empowered position to make appropriate choices within life.
+It also helps ensure a far stronger position to make appropriate choices within life.

 Since the start of the lockdown I have increased my online Counselling as, for many, this feels safer right now.
 My experience of online practice is long standing and I feel it is important to point out that evidence base for internet-based interventions in common mental health has significantly expanded in recent years; there are now more than 200 controlled trials for a range of disorders and conditions.
 The evidence shows that these treatments often result in similar outcomes as conventional face-to-face therapy.